To work with this professional, please contact ILS on 01722 742 442.

 "Eliot Lamb, our case manager, has an excellent relationship both with my client and his support team."

-2005-2006 Southampton Community Learning Disability team (locum post).
+2005 to 2006 Southampton Community Learning Disability team (locum post).
 Occupational therapist working with adult clients assisting them to maximize their potential in self care and leisure activities.
 Advising support staff how to engage with clients.
 Assessing for and sourcing assistive equipment.

-2005-2005 Nunton Unit Neurological Outpatients, Salisbury District Hospital (locum post).
+2005 to 2005 Nunton Unit Neurological Outpatients, Salisbury District Hospital (locum post).
 Occupational therapist working with adults with acquired neurological conditions such as strokes, multiple sclerosis, Parkinson’s Disease, and traumatic brain injury.
 Assessing functional ability including ability to carry out activities of daily living in home environment; memory (using Rivermead Behavioural Memory Test), and screening for suitability of return to driving (using Stroke Drivers’ Screening Assessment).
 Assessing for and sourcing assistive equipment.
 Working closely with neurophysiotherapists, specialist stroke nurse, and Social Services.

-2003-2005 Southampton Community Learning Disability Team (locum post).
-As per entry December 2005 to April 2006.
+2003 to 2005 Southampton Community Learning Disability Team (locum post).